linccnu/pythonTest/README.md

 # pythonTest
-This repository is just for practice of python, I may add some tiny but useful function if necessary.
+This repository is just for practice of python, I may add some tiny but useful functions if necessary.